-Han Willem Kotterman has served as our director since December 10, 2013.
+Han Willem Kotterman will serve as our director upon the effectiveness of the registration statement of which this prospectus forms a part.
 Mr. Kotterman is the executive director, strategy and business development for Telstra International Group, based in Hong Kong.
 Mr. Kotterman joined Telstra from CSL Limited where he held the position of acting chief executive officer and executive vice president, customer service and operations.
-Currently, Mr. Kotterman is the vice chairman of the board of CSL Limited.
+Currently, Mr. Kotterman is the vice-chairman of the board of CSL Limited.
 Mr. Kotterman has over 20 years of experience in telecommunications, management consulting, and international corporate tax law across Europe, Asia and North America.
 Before joining CSL Limited, Mr. Kotterman was a senior strategy consultant in Accenture's Wireless Communications Practice based in New York.
 In this role, Mr. Kotterman advised the leading US wireless operators in the areas of corporate strategy and merger integration, and was involved in executing several large industry mergers in the North American wireless industry.
 Mr. Kotterman holds an MBA degree from Wharton School of Business in Philadelphia in finance and strategic management and a master of laws degree in international corporate taxation from Leiden University in the Netherlands.